nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 func (om *OutputManager) Unsubscribe(id string)
 // Write writes a job's output into the internal shared buffer. func (om *OutputManager) Write(p []byte) (n int, err error)
-// Done returns a recv-only channel that signals when done. func (om *OutputManager) Done() <-chan struct{}
+// Done returns a recv-only channel that signals when done.
+// Used to differentiate between 'reached the end but more data coming' and 'reached the end and that is it'.
+// For example:
+// if subscriber.position >= len(om.buffer) {
+//	select {
+//	case <-om.Done():
+//		return 0, io.EOF // no more data coming, we're done
+//	default:
+//		return 0, nil // need to wait for more data
+//	}
+// }
+func (om *OutputManager) Done() <-chan struct{}
 // Stop terminates further subscriptions and reads, waiting for remaining clients to finish reading. func (om *OutputManager) Stop()